-The agenda contains the list of scheduled sessions that will take place throughout the duration of the workspace, and is central to the app user's experience and engagement.
+The agenda in the app contains all the scheduled sessions that will take place throughout the event, and is central to the app user's experience and engagement.

-It can act as the backbone of the workspace, informing app users on what is going on, when, where, and who might be attending or speaking, as well as allowing them to register and interact with sessions, via functionalities such as forms, Q&A sessions, polling sessions, etc.
+It will often act as the backbone of the event, informing app users on what is going on, when, where, who might be attending or speaking, as well as allowing them to register and interact with sessions, via functionalities such as live streams, Q&As, polls, etc.